 The video game industry supports free expression and opposes any attempt to restrict the First Amendment rights of video game publishers, developers, artists, storytellers and players.
 These protections help ensure the creativity and innovation of the industry.

 The First Amendment has been fundamental to the growth of the video game industry.
 Free speech protections for video game publishers, developers, artists, storytellers and players have enabled the industry’s groundbreaking experiences in interactive entertainment.

-Calls to regulate video game content, whatever the reason, infringe upon this guaranteed right.
-In fact, in Brown v.
-Entertainment Merchants Association & Entertainment Software Association (2011), the U.S. Supreme Court confirmed that video games are protected speech and that any efforts to limit or ban video game content violates the First Amendment.
+Calls to regulate video game content infringe upon this guaranteed right.
+The U.S. Supreme Court confirmed that video games are protected speech and that any efforts to limit or ban video game content violates the First Amendment in Brown v.
+Entertainment Merchants Association & Entertainment Software Association (2011).

 At the same time, the video game industry recognizes the importance of providing information and tools for all audiences to make educated, age-appropriate purchasing decisions regarding video games.
 For more than 25 years, the industry has worked through the Entertainment Software Rating Board (ESRB) to ensure that consumers—especially parents and caregivers—have the resources, including voluntary ratings, needed to make informed decisions about video games.
 The effectiveness of these efforts has been praised by the U.S. Supreme Court and U.S. Federal Trade Commission (FTC).